-Invalidity insurance (AI/IV), on the other hand, finances all the measures that will enable employees who are victims of a disability (due to a congenital problem, an illness or accident) to get back to work.
-It is also a compulsory insurance, which covers the whole of Switzerland and is applicable to all employees, regardless of the company they work in.
+Invalidity insurance (AI/IV), on the other hand, finances all the measures that will enable employees who are victims of a disability (due to a congenital problem, an illness, or accident) to get back to work.
+It is also compulsory insurance, which covers the whole of Switzerland and applies to all employees, regardless of the company they work in.
 Thanks to the AI/IV, the employee will then be able to receive a pension or daily allowances.
 This insurance also offers rehabilitation measures.

 Military insurance for loss of earnings

 Military insurance for loss of earnings is set by the Confederation and applies to all workers.
-It covers accidents and illnesses that occur during the periods when perform their military duties
+It covers accidents and illnesses that occur during the periods when performing their military duties

 The pension fund